ymc182/nft-market/README.md

 2. Create testnet account: [Wallet](https://wallet.testnet.near.org)
 3. Login: `near login`
 #### Installing and Running Tests for this Example
-1. Install everything: `yarn && (cd server && yarn)`
+1. Install everything: `yarn`
 2. Deploy the contract and run the app tests: `yarn test:deploy`
-3. (WIP) Start server and run server tests: `cd server && yarn start` then in another terminal from the root `yarn test:server`

 #### Notes
-- If you ONLY change the JS tests use `yarn test`.
+- If you ONLY change the code in the JS tests, use `yarn test`.
 - If you change the contract run `yarn test:deploy` again.
 - If you run out of funds in the dev account run `yarn test:deploy` again.
 - If you change the dev account (yarn test:deploy) the server should restart automatically, but you may need to restart the app and sign out/in again with NEAR Wallet.

 ### Moar Context

 There's 3 main areas to explore:
+- contracts - shows how to create a simple NFT marketplace where you can mint tokens and put them for sale so they can be bought.
-- frontend app - shows how to create guest accounts that are added to the app contract via the nodejs server.
-Guests can mind NFTs, put them up for sale and earn NEAR tokens.
-When the guest has NEAR they can upgrade their account to a full account.
+- frontend app - shows how to create a simple NFT marketplace where you can mint tokens and put them for sale so they can be bought.
-- app.test.js (demos frontend only tests)
+- app.test.js - code that is used to test different interactions with the smart contracts.

 ### Owner Account, Token Account, etc...